 Non Qualified Rate: A Figment of Your Processor Imagination

-If so, you'll be really happy to learn that non qualified rates are nothing more than a figment of your processor's imagination often used to increase profits through the practice of excessive surcharing.
-Non qualified rates can be easily avoided, and this article will show you how to rid yourself of non qualified fees forever.
+If so, you'll be really happy to learn that non-qualified rates are nothing more than a figment of your processor's imagination often used to increase profits through the practice of excessive surcharging.
+Non-qualified rates can be easily avoided, and this article will show you how to rid yourself of non-qualified fees forever.

 At this point you start to get frustrated, so you push a little harder for a solution.
 Alas, it never comes.
-So, by now you're getting even more frustrated, the representative is the representative is becoming less helpful, and they agree to lower your rates to appease you.
+So, by now you're getting even more frustrated, and the representative agrees to lower your rates to appease you.